vitessio/website/content/en/docs/user-guides/user-management.md

 that would be allowed, each resulting in different `UserData` strings (`vitess_old` or `vitess_new`) being passed to the VTTablet layer that can be used for authorization/ACL enforcement.

+## Other authentication methods

+Other than the static authentication file method above, other authentication mechanisms are also provided:
+ * LDAP-based authentication
+ * TLS client certificate-based authentication